Crell/TransformerBundle/README.md

 for your application.
 (You can also, of course, register several different transformation pipelines for different use cases if appropriate.)

+A suggested usage is to register a single transformation bus as a `kernel::VIEW` listener.
+That way, Controllers may return any number of different objects and they can all get folded down to a Response object with less overhead than registering a whole bunch of manually-ordered view listeners.

 ## Installation

 The preferred method of installation is via Composer with the following command: